Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-07.md

 ## Date methods

 The Date object has many instance methods most are getters and setters.
-There are few class methods also.
+There are a few class methods also.

 ### Getters

-These mostly get at components of a date such as the year, month, day, hours, minutes etc.
+These mostly get at components of a date such as a year, month, day, hours, minutes, etc.

 - Date Components
   - `new Date().getFullYear()  // 2019`